DerBanko/AntiScam/README.md

 ## Found a not detected Link?

-You can add the link to your serverblacklist with `/antiscam add <URL>`.
+You can add the link to your server blacklist with `/antiscam add <URL>`.
 If the Bot owner approves the link, it will get added to the global banlist.

 - Contribute to the [discord-phishing-links](https://github.com/nikolaischunk/discord-phishing-links) repository to make the suspicious domain visible for everyone.